 » when fire is not in use, air flows into the stove and cold air and bad smells do not come out.

-A chimney functions to remove the byproducts of burning fuel.
-Carbon monoxide is one of these byproducts.
-It is a colorless, odorless gas that is a serious health hazard.
-It causes illness and death if it is inhaled in large amounts.
 For the safety of your family and guests is critical to that your chimney is maintained properly so that carbon monoxide and other harmful fuel byproducts do not enter your home.
-Annual inspections are important.
-Also, you should have carbon monoxide detectors installed on each floor of your home, as well as in sleeping areas.
+Having your chimney cleaned and inspected annually is important.
+It is also best to have carbon monoxide detectors installed on each floor of your home, as well as in sleeping areas.
 Carbon monoxide detectors can let you know if there are possible problems with the venting systems of your furnace, gas hot water heater, or gas stove and will keep you from being harmed from prolonged exposure to low levels of carbon monoxide.